yaph/logya/README.rst

     logya serve

-Please see the `documentation`_ for more information on how to use logya for creating Web sites.
+Please see the `documentation`_ for more information on how to use Logya for creating Web sites.

-Sites built with logya
+Sites built with Logya
 ----------------------

 * https://ramiro.org/